Project overview

 The last section of the new HOV lane on northbound SR 167 near the SR 410 interchange opened Thursday, Feb.
 16, 2023.
 In August 2022, seven miles of the new northbound SR 167 HOV lane opened to travelers.

-The new ramp meter, located at the 24th Street on-ramp to northbound SR 167 in Sumner, will activate once the equipment is repaired.
+Starting Monday, Oct.
+9, 2023, the new ramp meter, located at the 24th Street on-ramp to northbound SR 167 in Sumner, began activating when congestion builds on northbound SR 167 near Stewart Road.

-During construction, travelers will see overnight lane and ramp closures, a reduced speed limit in work zones, narrowed shoulders in work zones, and shifted lanes.
-There will also be a temporary bicycle detour and a change to permanent bicycle route.
+During construction, travelers saw overnight lane and ramp closures, a reduced speed limit in work zones, narrowed shoulders in work zones, and shifted lanes.
+There was also a temporary bicycle detour and a change to permanent bicycle route.

-WSDOT is adding an additional northbound HOV lane within the existing pavement width that will begin near State Route 410 in Pierce County, and continue north and tie into the existing SR 167 HOT Lane near Auburn in King County.
-Once construction is complete, the additional lane will open as a HOV lane and transition to an Express Toll Lane (ETL) at a future date.
-New ITS devices such as traffic cameras and ramp meters will be added to the corridor.
-Ramp meters will help manage the flow of vehicles that merge on to the highway.
+WSDOT added an additional northbound HOV lane within the existing pavement width that begins near State Route 410 in Pierce County and continues north to tie into the SR 167 HOT Lane near Auburn in King County.
+Once construction was complete, the additional lane opened as a HOV lane and will transition to an Express Toll Lane (ETL) at a future date.
+New ITS devices such as traffic cameras and ramp meters were added to the corridor.
+Ramp meters help manage the flow of vehicles that merge on to the highway.